 The long answer: The IRS requires every penny of income you receive to be reported on your federal tax return whether you do it for fun or for profit.
 Every state is different, and some may require licenses and others don’t.
 Check with your state and local taxing authorities to answer this question.

-CT Corporation is dedicated to making business easy so you can focus on doing what you love while leaving the rest to us.
+CT Corporation is dedicated to making business easy so you can focus on doing what you love.
 For more information check out our Business License page or contact us today at (855) 316-8948.